neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 * Software as a Service (SaaS) - Neo4j Aura is the lowest effort way to deploy Neo4j.
 Infrastructure is managed entirely for you.
 Aura is available in AuraDB (Database) and AuraDS (Data Science) versions.
 DB is the core database.
 DS includes Bloom for Business Intelligence and Neo4j Graph Data Science.
 * Infrastructure as a Service (IaaS) - Neo4j Enterprise Edition is available on IaaS with an AWS CloudFormation Template (CFT).
 That allow you to choose whether you would like a single node or cluster.
 It allows deployment of Graph Database, Bloom and Graph Data Science.

-You can inspect these options [here](https://aws.amazon.com/marketplace/seller-profile?id=23ec694a-d2af-4641-b4d3-b7201ab2f5f9).

 ## Deploying AuraDS Professional
 We're going to use the SaaS version, AuraDS, in these labs.
 This is sometimes refered to as a database as a service (DBaaS).
 Aura comes in a number of flavors.
 There's an enterprise and a professional version.
 We're going to deploy the professional version.

 So, let's get started deploying...
-To do so, let's go to the Google Cloud console [here](https://console.cloud.google.com/).
-If it's not already open, click the hamburger icon in the upper left to expand the menu.
+To do so, let's open the seller profile [here](https://aws.amazon.com/marketplace/seller-profile?id=23ec694a-d2af-4641-b4d3-b7201ab2f5f9).

+Scroll down and select "Neo4j Aura Professional."

 ![](images/01.png)

-On the left menu, scroll to the bottom and click "MORE PRODUCTS."
+XXXX - To do

 ![](images/02.png)